No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Vertexing Performance at FCC-ee

 Owed to a single hit resolution of $3\:\mu$m in the inner and $7\:\mu$m in the outer vertex detector layers~\cite{2502.21223}, the spatial vertex resolution for decays inside the beam pipe or the inner vertex detector is at $2\:\mu$m or below in both the transverse (we take $x$ as an example with very similar results for $y$) and longitudinal directions.
 For decays outside of the inner vertex barrels but inside the outer barrels, the resolution diminishes to $5-12\:\mu$m in the transverse direction, while it stays at around $5\:\mu$m in the longitudinal direction.

-The biggest difference is however for decay vertices in the drift-chamber (DCH), which has a transverse single hit resolution of about $100\:\mu$m with no measurement in the $z$ direction such that the vertex resolution in the longitudinal direction ``jumps'' to $100-200\:\mu$m while in the transverse direction it varies between $20-70\:\mu$m.
+The biggest increase in vertex resolution is however for decay vertices in the drift-chamber (DCH), which has a transverse single hit resolution of about $100\:\mu$m, while the $z$-coordinate is obtained from the small stereo angle of the wire planes and is therefore significantly less precise.
+Consequently, the vertex resolution in the longitudinal direction ``jumps'' to $100-200\:\mu$m while in the transverse direction it varies between $20-70\:\mu$m.

 We further notice that the ``predicted'' and ``measured'' resolutions agree very well with each other and further (binned) pull studies let us estimate that the post-fit vertex covariance slightly underestimates the uncertainties by at most $2-5\%$ in highly populated bins while it increases up to $10\%$ in bins with a sizeable statistical uncertainty.
 Finally, the standardised post-fit $\chi^2/\mathrm{ndf}$ distribution of all vertices has a median of $0.997$ with a width of $0.397$.
-Together with the good agreement between ``predicted'' and ``measured'' uncertainties, this validates our fitter and error model and show-cases the excellent vertexing performance of both our algorithm as well as the IDEA detector concept.
+Together with the good agreement between ``predicted'' and ``measured'' uncertainties, this validates our fitter and error model and showcases the excellent vertexing performance of both our algorithm as well as the IDEA detector concept.